 - Comments on the significance of the alien’s work, as well as any professional memberships or awards that are relevant to the visa.

 If you have two of the aforementioned requirements, a minimum of three years of research experience and/or teaching experience, an offer for a permanent research position or tenure/tenure-track teaching position, sponsorship from current or prospective employer and you would like to file an employment-based petition for permanent residency, you should consider filing a petition under the EB-1B category as an “Outstanding Researcher or Professor.”

 The EB-1B application process requires thorough knowledge of federal immigration law and should be managed by an attorney with experience in managing employment-based visas.
 If you are interested in pursuing an EB-1B visa as an individual or professional, contact KPPB Law.

-We provide free initial consultations at our offices or by phone so that you can better understand your options.
-Call our offices or, schedule a free consultation online to learn more about your eligibility for an EB-1B visa and hear how we can help you move forward.
+We provide consultations at our offices or by phone so that you can better understand your options.
+Call our offices or, schedule a consultation online to learn more about your eligibility for an EB-1B visa and hear how we can help you move forward.